Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Numerical experiments

-Due to the high contrast between the relative permittivity of the circular medium and its external medium, we utilize a fitted mesh $\mathcal{T}_h$ generated by \textit{distmesh2d} provided by Persson and Strang to avoid the stabilization issue when an unfitted mesh is used, which is depicted in Figures \ref{mesh1} and \ref{mesh2}.
-Here, we choose mesh size $h=0.025a$ for square lattice and $h=0.05a$ for hexagonal lattice.
+We calculate the eigenvalue problem for a given sampling point using the conforming Galerkin Finite Element method.
+Due to the high contrast between the relative permittivity of the circular medium and its external medium, we utilize a fitted mesh $\mathcal{T}_h$ generated by \textit{distmesh2d} provided by Persson and Strang \cite{persson2004simple} to avoid the stabilization issue when an unfitted mesh is used, which is depicted in Figures \ref{mesh1} and \ref{mesh2}.
+Here, we choose a mesh size $h=0.025a$ for the square lattice and $h=0.05a$ for the hexagonal lattice.
 The associated conforming piecewise affine space is